open-ch/pyrene/FAQ.md

 3. `Tuktuktwo` React UI components (svg) used by `Pyrene-graphs`.
 4. `Kitchensink` web application which demonstrates the components of the `Pyrene` subproject and `Pyrene-graphs` subproject.

 The `Pyrene` subproject, `Pyrene-graphs` subproject and `Tuktuktwo` subproject are separated npm modules.

-The `Kitchensink` subproject is not meant to be reused.
+The `Kitchensink` subproject is not a library but an application.
+Thus, this subproject is not meant to be reused.

 ## Where is Pyrene hosted ?
 [Pyrene subproject](https://www.npmjs.com/package/@osag/pyrene).